-Sysdig Monitor continuously surveils any type of entity in your infrastructure, such as a host, a container, a process, or a service, and sends notifications when the monitored entity is not available or responding.
-Downtime alert focuses mainly on unscheduled downtime of your infrastructure.
+Sysdig Monitor continuously surveils different types of entities in your infrastructure, such as a host, a container, a process, and sends notifications when the monitored entity is not available or responding.
+Downtime alert focuses mainly on unscheduled downtime of programs, containers, and hosts in your infrastructure.

 The lines shown in the preview chart represent the values for the segments selected to monitor.
 The popup is a color-coded legend to show which segment (or combination of segments if there is more than one) the lines represent.
 You can also deselect some segment lines to prevent them from showing in the chart.
 Note that there is a limit of 10 lines that Sysdig Monitor ever shows in the preview chart.
-For downtime alerts, segments are actually what you select for the “Select entity to monitor” option.
+For downtime alerts, segments are actually what you select for the Alerts if any of option.

 Define a Downtime Alert